Chennai Mass Rapid Transit System: Rolling stock

-The Chennai MRTS uses nine-car electrical multiple unit train sets.
+The Chennai MRTS earlier used six-car electrical multiple unit train sets, which was replaced by nine-car train sets in 2021.
 A nine-car rake typically has three sets of three motor coaches each at the front, the middle and the last with electric motors used to drive the wheels of the train at a stipulated speed.
 The EMU coaches are manufactured by the Integral Coach Factory in Chennai.
 The coaches are not air-conditioned and are equipped with two-class (first and second class) passenger seating configuration.